-III.
+- III.
 Filing a CASPA.

-CASPAs may be filed orally or in writing and should specify with as much particularity as possible the aspect(s) of the policy, administration, or operation of the State Plan which is believed to be inadequate.
+CASPAs may be filed orally or in writing and should specify with as much specificity as possible the aspect(s) of the policy, administration, or operation of the State Plan which is believed to be inadequate.
 Although an oral complaint will be accepted, complainants are encouraged to document their specific concerns in writing to ensure full consideration.
 The complaint may relate to a specific state action, such as an enforcement inspection or workplace retaliation investigation, or it may reflect a broader or more generic criticism of State Plan policy or administration.
-CASPAs will be forwarded to the RA, who is responsible for oversight of the State Plan that is the subject of the complaint.
+CASPAs will be forwarded to the RA, who is responsible for oversight of the State Plan that is the subject of the complaint. - IV.

-IV.
 Determining Whether an Investigation is Warranted.

-- A. Generally, within five calendar days of receiving a CASPA, a determination will be made whether the CASPA warrants investigation and if the complaint meets the definition of "Sensitive" CASPA.
+Generally, within five calendar days of receiving a CASPA, a determination will be made whether the CASPA warrants investigation and if the complaint meets the definition of "Sensitive" CASPA.
 The complainant and the State Plan will be notified, as appropriate.
-If an investigation of the CASPA is warranted, the investigation is carried out using the methods and tools for further analysis presented in Chapter 6, Tools for Federal Oversight and Quarterly Monitoring. - B. Imminent Danger.
+If an investigation of the CASPA is warranted, the investigation is carried out using the methods and tools for further analysis presented in Chapter 6, Tools for Federal Oversight and Quarterly Monitoring. - A. Imminent Danger.
 If a CASPA alleges that a situation of imminent danger exists, an immediate determination of whether the condition described may constitute an imminent danger situation shall be made, and if so, the State Plan will be notified to ensure that appropriate enforcement action is taken immediately.
 Once the imminent danger situation is addressed, further investigation of the CASPA allegations may still be warranted, and the complainant will be kept informed of the continuing CASPA investigation.
-The State Plan must inform OSHA as to how the imminent danger allegation was resolved so that OSHA can notify the complainant of the action regarding the imminent danger situation. - C. CASPA Investigation Not Warranted.
+The State Plan must inform OSHA as to how the imminent danger allegation was resolved so that OSHA can notify the complainant of the action regarding the imminent danger situation. - B. CASPA Investigation Not Warranted.
 When it has been determined that an investigation is not warranted, the complainant must be notified in writing (see Appendix J for letter template).
-The reasons for the determination must be specific and the complainant offered the opportunity to request reconsideration of that decision if additional information can be provided that could result in a different decision.
+The reasons for the determination must be specific and the complainant offered the opportunity to request reconsideration of the decision if additional information can be provided that could result in a different decision.
 The appropriate redactions of any information that could identify the complainant must be made prior to sending a copy to the State Plan.
-The following are conditions where an investigation may not be warranted:
+The following are conditions where an investigation may not be warranted: - 1.
+The complainant has not exhausted the available administrative remedies provided for by state regulations and procedures.
+For example, if a CASPA involves a State Plan inspection that is under contest and the state's action is not final, the contest could resolve the complaint.
+The complainant should be notified that once all available remedies are completed, if the result is